Finesim97/MetaErgInstallHelper/README.md

 ```

-After that you either can run the installation or include it in your workflow scripts (see below for a Snakemake example).
+After that you either can run the installation or include it in your workflow scripts.

 ``` sh
 bash installMetaErg.sh metaerginstall 2>&1 | tee metaErgInstallLog.txt